Kathryn George discusses the benefits of utilising data to drive decision making in this Co Antrim dairy business

 Advertisement

+There can be challenges with managing intakes on grass for early lactation animals.

-Kathryn George concludes that: “Having access to good data and more importantly making the time to utilise the information to make timely decisions with clearly defined targets, helps to optimise farm performance.”
+Kathryn George concludes: “Having access to good data and more importantly making the time to utilise the information to make timely decisions with clearly defined targets helps to optimise farmperformance.”